University of Illinois

-Professor Sotomayor's research views sport as a window to observe and analyze politics, culture, and national identity in Latin America and the Caribbean.
-I also do research on genealogy and family history in Modern and Colonial Latin America.
+Dr. Sotomayor's research views sport as a window to observe and analyze politics, culture, and national identity in Latin America and the Caribbean.
+He also does research on historical genealogy and family history in Modern and Colonial Latin America.

 Works in progress:

 * Sotomayor, Antonio.
 Religious Games: The YMCA, Sport, and Imperial Statecraft in Cuba and Puerto Rico, 1898-1950s. (book length project in preparation).

 * A multi-volume edition of the collection of almost 300 letters from the family of the Conde de Montemar, 1761-1799.

 * Articles on Puerto Rican family history during the 16th, 17th, and 18th centuries.